San Francisco's Middle Earth

 Hiker in Mount Sutro forest in San Francisco

-TIP: A few blocks away inoVino wine bar is a great spot to toast the hobbits.
-The Italian varietals are standout, and the food menu creative and diverse enough to keep the pairings interesting.
-The cheese plates in particular earn extra points.
-(Closed Sundays.)
+TIP: A few blocks away inoVino wine bar is a great spot with standout Italian varietals and a tasty food menu to keep the pairings interesting.

 Trending Stories NorCal